EdgeNet-project/edgenet-project.github.io/client_deployment.md

 ---
 ---
 # Tutorial: Deploying a Client on EdgeNet
-One of the principal sources of value of EdgeNet for experimenters is that it provides nodes that are scattered across the internet, offering both topological and geographic diversity for experiments in network measurements and distributed systems.
+One of the principal sources of value of EdgeNet for its experimenters is that it provides nodes that are scattered across the internet, offering both topological and geographic diversity for experiments in network measurements and distributed systems.